Guide to Google Workspace (formerly G Suite) and recommended intranets

 Google Workspace is where you’ll meet the ubiquitous Gmail, but there are also other tools to help improve your productivity such as:

-- Google Hangouts - a video conferencing app
+- Google Meet - a video conferencing app

 - Google Chat - a communication and messaging tool that allows direct messages and group chat rooms